arthur-peka/Raptorex/README.md

 * Decision needs to be made what to use - Knockout or Angular.
 I plan to start with Knockout, as I know it better.
 Later, possibly transition to Angular will be made.

+* Ensuring compatability with Mono, so that Raptorex can be run on non-Windows platforms.